 - What is the impact on us and others of living faithfully or unfaithfully the moral character expected of us by God and others?

-The following resources are meant to get you started in the subdomain of Return on Character.
+The following resources are meant to get you started in the topic of Godly Character.

-OCF offers many extra resources as you continue digging into the subdomain of Return on Character.
+OCF offers many extra resources as you continue digging into the topic of Godly Character.